1934–35 NCAA men's basketball season: Major independents

 A total of 69 college teams played as major independents.
 (20–0) was undefeated.
 (24–2) and (24–3) finished with the most wins.

 Postseason

 The American Legion sponsored a postseason game on April 13 at the Convention Hall in Atlantic City, New Jersey as a feature of the city's Palm Sunday festivities.
 The intersectional contest was modeled after college football's famous east vs. west Rose Bowl.
 Eastern Intercollegiate Conference champion Pittsburgh was invited as the eastern representative, while SEC co-champion LSU represented the south.

 The game was billed as "for the national collegiate championship" and was expected to attract up to 20,000 fans.
 LSU came from behind to beat Pittsburgh 41–37 in front of a disappointing 5,000 attendees.
-The Tigers claims a national championship based on the victory.
+The Tigers claim a national championship based on the victory.